JamesonJC/airbnb-clone-project/README.md

 The backend for the Airbnb Clone project provides a robust and scalable foundation for managing user interactions, property listings, bookings, and payments.
 This backend will support various functionalities required to mimic the core features of Airbnb, ensuring a smooth experience for users and hosts.

 ### **Team Roles**
-**1. Backend Developer**: Responsible for implementing API endpoints, database schemas, and business logic.
+1. **Backend Developer**: Responsible for implementing API endpoints, database schemas, and business logic.
-**2. Database Administrator**: Manages database design, indexing, and optimizations.
+2. **Database Administrator**: Manages database design, indexing, and optimizations.
-**3. DevOps Engineer**: Handles deployment, monitoring, and scaling of the backend services.
+3. **DevOps Engineer**: Handles deployment, monitoring, and scaling of the backend services.
-**4. QA Engineer**: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+4. **QA Engineer**: Ensures the backend functionalities are thoroughly tested and meet quality standards.

 ### **Technology Stack**
 **Django:** A high-level Python web framework used for building the RESTful API.